Freelance Websites

 Once you sign up for a freelance site, the first few days are exciting, as you will come across various interesting projects to work on and get paid.
 As you will find, it would be hard to pass on these changes.
 How can you pass them, yet that is the sole reason you signed up?

-With time, you’ll realize that the more you get deeper into your freelancing career is, the more you’ll find that you need to be strategic on what work you do and what type of clients you take on.
+With time, you’ll realize that the more you get deeper into your freelancing career, the more you’ll find that you need to be strategic about what work you do and what type of clients you take on.
 This is because with specialization comes expertise, and with exercise will come the ability to charge more for your specialized services.

 Knowing that clients will always choose a strategist over a generalist, it is essential that you wisely choose an area of specialization you are comfortable working on.
 This enables you to quickly climb the ranks and attain the ‘Pro’ status for the skill you possess.

-This decision will give you the chance to land clients who are specifically searching for the skill you have.
+This decision will give you the chance to land clients explicitly searching for the skill you have.
 Once you choose the right niche, make sure you specialize and put some effort into branding yourself as an expert in that niche.
 Even though specialization offers you fewer job openings than being a generalist, it will pay off in the future once you’ve established your reputation.

 2. Get clear on the services you are offering

 The good thing about this is that the more specific you are about the services you offer, the better it is for your freelancing career.
-This is because it helps brand yourself, control potential client’s perception of you and also give you the golden opportunity to further the process of building and steering your portfolio in the direction of your choice.
+This is because it helps brand yourself, control potential client’s perception of you, and gives you the golden opportunity to further build and steer your portfolio in the direction of your choice.

 3. Get a picture of what your ideal client looks like.